 A wrongful death case can be filed by the survivors of a person who died due to negligence or intentional acts of another.

-There are different rules involved in wrongful death case depending on the civil court system of a certain state.
+There are different rules involved in wrongful death cases depending on the civil court system of a specific state.

 Categories of Damages

 There are two major categories to a wrongful death case.
-The first one is the recovery of damages that was incurred by the deceased during the time of the negligent act that caused the death.
-The damages that could be recovered in this category include medical expenses, the mental and physical pain and suffering of the deceased person, the funeral and the burial expenses and the lost wages of the deceased.
+The first one is the recovery of damages incurred by the deceased during the negligent act that caused the death.
+The injuries that could be recovered in this category include medical expenses, the deceased person’s mental and physical pain and suffering, the funeral and the burial expenses, and the deceased’s lost wages.

 The next category is the recovery of damages that covers the losses experienced by the survivors of the deceased.
-This compensates the financial losses suffered by the deceased’s next of kin.
-This replaces the money that the deceased would have earned if he or she have not died.
+Finally, it compensates for the financial losses suffered by the deceased’s next of kin.
+It replaces the money that the deceased would have earned if they have not died.

 Usually, wrongful death damages are awarded to the spouse, the children, or the parents.
-The spouse has claim for the emotional trauma experience due to the death.
+The spouse has claimed for the emotional trauma experienced due to the death.
 The children have claims for the comfort and support needed from a parent.
-The parents also has claim for the emotional trauma and loss of relationship.
-For the parents to have a claim, their child who died must not be over 18-years-old, which is considered an adult.
+The parents also have claims for the emotional trauma and loss of a relationship.
+For the parents to claim, their child who died must not be over 18-years-old, which is considered an adult.

-To make sure that you get properly compensated for the death of your loved ones due to wrongful death, it is best to consult or hire a lawyer.
+To make sure that you get adequately compensated for the death of your loved ones due to wrongful death, it is best to consult or hire a lawyer.